 These two phases can be summarised in a three-layered decision tree~\cite{magee1964decision}.
-The root node represents the audit purpose, while the intermediate nodes represent the different stages of the MLOps verification lifecycle.
-The leaf nodes represent the models adopted.
-For each leaf node, a set of candidate protocols is listed.
-In this last phase, the IT Solution Architect’s role is to select the protocol that best suits the application’s architecture and organizational infrastructure.
-However, the literature may lack a specific method for implementation for a specific audit purpose.
-If this is the case, the IT Solution Architect needs to consider alternative approaches.
-The \coloredcircle{3}{drawio_yellow}{black}\emph{Protocol Selection}, either way, must try to maximize the number of properties that a ZKP protocol should have to be suitable for an ML application.
+The root node represents the audit purpose, the intermediate nodes the stages of the MLOps verification lifecycle, and the leaf nodes the models adopted.
+Each leaf lists a set of candidate protocols.
+At this point, the IT Solution Architect selects the protocol that best suits the application's architecture and organizational infrastructure.
+The literature may lack a specific implementation for a given audit purpose; in that case, the Architect considers alternative approaches. \coloredcircle{3}{drawio_yellow}{black}\emph{Protocol Selection} should maximize the number of properties a ZKP protocol holds for an ML application.
 These properties are (i) non-interactivity, (ii) transparent setup, (iii) standard representations, (iv) succinctness, and (v) post-quantum security~\cite{scaramuzza_engineering_2025}.
 Non-interactive protocols compress proof generation into a single exchange, where the prover submits a self-contained proof that any verifier can check independently~\cite{canetti_fiat-shamir_2019}.
-This significantly reduces overhead in asynchronous contexts, like auditing scenarios.
-The setup phase, in a ZKP protocol, refers to the preliminary step in which cryptographic parameters are generated before any proving or verification can occur.
-In a transparent setup, such parameters are derived solely from publicly available verifiable sources of randomness~\cite{sheybani_zero-knowledge_2025}.
-This is particularly appealing for applications requiring strong auditability and long-term trust guarantees.
-Zero-knowledge protocols do not operate directly on high-level programs or models; instead, they require computations to be transformed into formal representations that are compatible with their internal proof systems~\cite{ernstberger_you_2024}.
+The setup phase generates cryptographic parameters before proving begins.
+In a transparent setup, these parameters are derived solely from publicly available verifiable sources of randomness~\cite{sheybani_zero-knowledge_2025}, which suits applications requiring strong auditability and long-term trust guarantees. \ac{ZKP} protocols require computations to be expressed as formal representations compatible with their proof system~\cite{ernstberger_you_2024}.